 At KIT Sandra has specialised in the application of statistical and epidemiological methods M&E and impact evaluations within multidisciplinary teams and in collaboration with local partners in Africa and Asia.
 Her areas of expertise include child health, malaria, WASH and TB.
 Her responsibilities include co-ordinating the KIT 2-week summer course on monitoring and evaluation for health.
 She also teaches statistical and epidemiological methods to MSc students of the KIT Public Health programme and supervises students’ final year theses.

 Description of group’s work

 The work of the KIT epidemiology group is focused on strengthening public health activities and disease control programs.
 Combining expertise in epidemiology, environmental sciences, health information management and geographical information systems (GIS), the group conducts research, provides advisory- and M&E services and develops and offers tailor-made training programs.
-Coordinating the Collaboration for Evidence-Based Health Care (CEBHA), the group supports training and implementation of evidence-based health care and policy development.
+The group supports training and implementation of evidence-based health care and policy development.